Understanding Accessibility Review in Learning Environments

 • Heuristic evaluation findings from disability-centered perspectives

-• Documented user feedback with systematic analysis
+• Documented user feedback with analysis

 A technically accessible course can still exclude learners if its learning design is inflexible or its assessments assume a narrow range of abilities.
-This stage evaluates whether the learning experience offers multiple means of Engagement (the why), Representation (the what), and Action & Expression (the how).
-It also assesses whether assessment tasks are designed equitably — not just whether platforms pass a technical checklist.
+This stage evaluates whether the learning experience offers genuine multiple means across all three UDL dimensions: Engagement (the why of learning), Representation (the what), and Action and Expression (the how).

 What this stage produces

-• Assessment equity analysis
+• Assessment equity analysis identifying format-based barriers

 • Recommendations for flexible pathways and varied representation